VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

   </span>
 </div>

-# Domain-Driven Design: Concepts and Terminology
+# Domain-Driven Design: Concepts and terminology

 As previously stated, this guide is not intended to provide guidance on using the DDD approach.
 However, it is useful to understand some of the concepts and terminology from DDD because they are useful when we